Bankruptcy Help In Seattle, Wa

 Equity Skimming: A buyer approaches a homeowner offering to get them out of financial trouble by promising to pay off their mortgage or to give them a sum of money when the property is sold.
 The buyer may suggest that the homeowner move out quickly and deed the property to him or her.
 The buyer then collects rent for a time, does not make any mortgage payments, and allows the lender to foreclose.

 Signing over your deed to someone else does not relieve you of your obligation to your lender.

 Phony Counseling Agencies: Some organizations known as "counseling agencies" may approach you and offer to perform certain services for a fee.
 No one can guarantee that he or she can negotiate a payment plan with your lender.
 Check with your bank to verify if the counseling agency is licensed, They should not charge for their services.

-Inexperienced Agents: The majority of Real Estate Agents have no experience negotiating the complex terms of Home Bankruptcies and foreclosures with banks, which can cost you both time and money.
-If you decide to sell your home, be sure to work with a Realtor who is knowledgeable and experienced in dealing with short sales and foreclosures.
+Inexperienced Real Estate Agents: The majority of real estate agents have no experience negotiating the complex terms of home bankruptcies and foreclosures with banks, which can cost you both time and money.
+If you decide to sell your home, be sure to work with a real estate agent who is knowledgeable and experienced in dealing with short sales and foreclosures.
 A Realtor is held to a higher level of legal accountability and ethical laws than a Real Estate Agent.

-If you think filing for bankruptcy is best for you, Kirk Russell and his team of top bankruptcy attorneys in Seattle, Washington have been helping families solve their financial burdens through bankruptcy since 2001.
+If you are facing bankruptcy and need help, Kirk Russell and his team of top bankruptcy attorneys have been helping families solve their financial burdens through bankruptcy since 2001 in Seattle, Washington.